adrian154/debug-renderers/README.md

 This mod also adds some custom renderers that I thought would be useful:
 * Mob spawning attempts

+# Usage

+Debug renderers can be toggled with the `/dr <renderer>` command, and listed by running `/dr` without arguments.

 # Gallery

 ### Pathfinding